Fear of Traveling alone: What’s It Like to Travel Solo?

 I find that having an objective or project helps me to focus and alleviate boredom.
 I used to take a sketchbook on every trip.
 These days I have a laptop and I write.
 I will develop drawing ideas, take photos, and make plans.

-There was a time when all you had was a reading book or an old newspaper to read.
+There was a time when you relied on a good book or an old newspaper to read.
 If you were very lucky you might pick up a signal on a world radio and listen to some crackling rubbish.
-Then if all else failed you sat down and wrote postcards or your travel journal.
+Then if all else failed you sat down and wrote postcards or wrote your travel journal.

 That all seems like a very long time ago now.